mmedin/grav-docker-runner/README.md

 The idea is that, by using this image, you can avoid the local installation of Apache, PHP, other tools and all the libraries needed to run Grav.

+> [!IMPORTANT]
+> This container image does NOT contain Grav, it only has the environment to run it.

 ## Some of the components included

 - Apache 2.x